lkugler/DART-WRF/docs/source/index.rst

 ************

 To get started, go through the tutorials in the :ref:`tutorials` section.
-:ref:`tutorial1` shows you how to configure DART-WRF, generate observations and assimilate them.
+:ref:`Tutorial 1<Tutorial 1: The assimilation step>` shows you how to configure DART-WRF, generate observations and assimilate them.
-:ref:`tutorial2` shows you how to run a WRF forecast with the output from data assimilation.
+:ref:`Tutorial 2<Tutorial 2: Forecast after DA>` shows you how to run a WRF forecast with the output from data assimilation.
-:ref:`tutorial3` shows you how assimilation and forecast can be run in a cycle.
+:ref:`Tutorial 3<Tutorial 3: Cycle forecast and assimilation>` shows you how assimilation and forecast can be run in a cycle.

 .. toctree::
    :hidden: